ZCube/bitnami-compat/scripts/README-header.md

   ✔️  nginx-exporter
 ```

-* For wordpress-intel charts, try using wordpress-nginx instead of wordpress-intel images.
+* For wordpress-intel charts, try using wordpress-nginx instead of wordpress-intel images. (wordpress-intel = wordpress-nginx)

 ## Binary References